-Ironbark is best explained in the following excerpt from a letter from one staff member to another in the early 1980's
+Ironbark is best explained in the following excerpt from a letter to a new staff member written in 1981:

 'Ironbark is a place for kids.
 I want kids to be involved in doing everything that you believe is a good thing for them to do.
 I want kids to work closely with you to see your Christian life in action in all kinds of situations.
-I want kids to feel the power of living in a community, of working hard, of having achieved some job of work on which the community depends, and, by facing these challenges in a positive way, building a sense of selfworth, competence and a feeling of the value of service...'
+I want kids to feel the power of living in a community, of working hard, of having achieved some job of work on which the community depends, and, by facing these challenges in a positive way, building a sense of self-worth, competence and a feeling of the value of service...'